Plain Flour to Self-Raising Flour Calculator & Ratio

 Can I use plain flour instead of self-raising flour?

-How much baking powder do I add to plain flour to make self-raising flour?
+How much baking powder do I add to plain flour?

 Other Ingredients